 This sensor monitors the temperature of the outdoor coil during condensing operation.
-If abnormal condensing temperature is detected, the outdoor fan motor speed or compressor frequency may be adjusted.
+If abnormal condensing temperature is detected this sensor, the outdoor fan motor speed or compressor frequency may be adjusted.

-4 Temperature Sensor Ta
+Temperature Sensor Ta

-The outdoor air temperature will be monitored by the PCB.
-If the outdoor air temperature rises or falls, the speed of the outdoor fan may be changed.
+The outdoor air temperature will be monitored by the ECU.
+If the outdoor air temperature rises or falls, the speed of the outdoor fan/positions of the EEV's may be changed.